wp-plugins/magic-google-maps/readme.txt

 Adding google map to your page never was easer.
 Just instal and activate plugin, go to settings page, zoom in map, drag pin to desired location and hit save.
 Copy [map] and paste on the the page where you want it to appear.

-Width of the Google maps will adjust automatically to the with of the page.
+Width of the Google maps will adjust automatically to the size of the page.

 == Installation ==